Drug Overdose Now the Leading Cause of Death for Americans Under 50

-The Office of the Attorney General reports that fatal drug overdose rates hit a new in 2016.
+The Office of the Attorney General reports that fatal drug overdose rates hit a new high in 2016.
 They also report that this year’s spike represents the largest single-year increase in American history.
 In 2015, there were approximately 53,000 fatal drug overdoses in the United States, up from the more than 47,000 the year prior.
 Preliminary numbers have the 2016 figure at just about 60,000.
 With the rising rates of opioid and heroin addiction among Americans of all ages, it’s little wonder that fatal drug overdose is now the leading cause of death among United States residents under 50 years of age.

 Data compiled by the New York Times paints a grim and desperate picture and highlights the need for more enhanced treatment access to those suffering from drug and alcohol addiction.
 Because drug deaths take a long time to certify, the Centers for Disease Control and Prevention will not be able to calculate final numbers until December.
 To put these rates in perspective, traffic fatalities for the entire nation topped out at about 40,000, according to data from the National Safety Council.
 Although this represents a six percent increase and a ten-year high, it’s still nearly 20,000 short of fatal drug overdose rates.